datopian/ckan-cloud-provisioning-api/README.md

 Create/Edit instance configuration is creating by overlaying a few configurations one on top of another.

-- The base configuration is always `templates/aws-values.yaml`
+- The base configuration is always `templates/base.yaml`.
+It should point to `aws-values.yaml` or `minikube-values.yaml`.
 - On top of that, a configuration is selected based on the instance `kind` parameter, found in `templates/kind-{kind}.yaml`
 - Then, a configuration which is generated using `templates/templated.yaml`.
   This file is a configuration template, which uses values from the provided request body to render a values yaml file.